-IMPORTANT INFORMATION ABOUT THIS COURSE: GEOG 352 will be offered online for Spring 2021.
-What this means is that the lectures, assignments, and exams will be NOT be "in-person."
-All of the material for this class will be delivered to you online via Blackboard.
+IMPORTANT INFORMATION ABOUT THIS COURSE: GEOG 352 will be offered online for Fall 2021.
+What this means is that the lectures, assignments, and exams will NOT be "in-person."
+All the material for this class will be delivered to you online via Blackboard.

 - The course is divided into three units.
-Each unit consists of lectures, an individual assignment, and an exam.
-The lectures consist of a set of PowerPoint (PPT) presentations for each of the three units that you can view any time prior to the day of each exam. - We will NOT meet in-person during our scheduled class time (TR 2:20pm-3:40pm) for lectures.
-All exams (except the final exam), however, will take place online during the scheduled class time (see "Calendar of Events" below). - Throughout the semester, you should get into a regular routine and use the time that we would have met in-person to view the PowerPoint lectures on Blackboard and to work on your assignments (see "Calendar of Events" below). - Check the Blackboard Announcements every Tuesday and Thursday at 2:20pm for the latest updates and news.
-Dr. G. will post announcements on Blackboard to help keep you on track. - This is a very long and detailed syllabus.
+Each unit includes lectures, an individual assignment, and an exam.
+The lectures consist of a set of PowerPoint (PPT) presentations for each unit.
+You can view the lecture material for each unit any time prior to the day of each exam. - We will NOT meet in-person during our scheduled class time (TR 2:20pm-3:40pm) for lectures.
+The scheduled class time will be used, however, for exams. - ALL EXAMS will be administered ONLINE via Blackboard.
+The first two exams will take place DURING the SCHEDULED CLASS TIME, 2:20pm-3:40pm (see "Calendar of Events" below).
+The final exam will also be administered via Blackboard. - If you have schedule conflicts of any kind (e.g., other classes, work, childcare, etc.) and are unable to take the exams during the scheduled time (2:20-3:40pm), then you should NOT take this class.
+If you have a job, make a note of the exam dates for this class and plan accordingly with your employer.
+No make-up exams will be administered because of your schedule conflicts---no exceptions. - Throughout the semester, you should get into a regular routine and use the time that we would have met in-person to view the PowerPoint lectures on Blackboard and to work on your assignments (see "Calendar of Events" below). - Check the Blackboard Announcements every Tuesday and Thursday at 2:20pm for the latest updates and news.
+Dr. G. will post announcements on Blackboard to help keep you on track.
+It is your responsibility to read the announcements and stay up-to-date. - This is a very long and detailed syllabus.
 It is designed to help you successfully navigate the course from start to finish.
 If you need any help, email Dr. G. But don't worry---this is a great class and Dr. G. has taught this course online many times.
 You will find it meaningful and hopefully a little fun as well!
 So let's go!

-OFFICE HOURS: Due to the COVID-19 pandemic, Dr. G. will not be holding "inperson" office hours.
-Virtual "office hours" will be held during our originally scheduled class meeting times, on Tuesdays and Thursdays, from 2:20pm through 3:40pm.
+OFFICE HOURS: Due to the COVID-19 pandemic, Dr. G. will not be holding regular "in-person" office hours.
+Virtual "office hours" will be held during our originally scheduled class meeting times, on Tuesdays and Thursdays, from 2:20pm-3:40pm.
 You can "meet" with Dr. G. via email.
-Dr. G. will be available during those times to answer questions, address any concerns you might have, or just to chat!
+Dr. G. will be available during those times to answer questions, address any concerns you might have, or to just chat!
 Don't be shy about taking advantage of Dr. G.'s virtual "office hours."
 Additional office hour times are available upon request.
 Dr. G. is always happy to help!